JCSDA-internal/ioda-converters/src/ncep/README.md

 ```
 The users can update the yaml file according to their own naming requirements for the NetCDF variable names, e.g., JEDI requires significant wave height: height_of_waves@ObsValue.

-In case that the user provide their own version of "bufr2ioda.yaml", the provided file will be used for the netCDF naming conventions, e.g. CF netCDF naming convention.
+In case that the user provide their own version of yaml, the provided file will be used for the netCDF naming conventions, e.g. CF netCDF naming convention.

 High level flowchart of the BUFR to IODA NetCDF converter, and the importance of the dictionary existence:
 ![alt text](UMO_CS.jpg)